Around one quarter of all cancer cases can be prevented through eating a healthy diet and being physically active.

 - Limiting red meat to less than 455g (cooked weight) a week.

-- Avoiding processed meats, such as salami, bacon, sausages and ham.
+- Avoiding processed meats, such as salami, bacon and ham.

 - Limiting salt and foods containing large amounts of salt, including salt-preserved foods and some processed foods.